miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 #### Monitor Fridges
 - Batch program that in a loop calls the cloud-based smart fridge management system to get the status of the Farmacy Food fridges.
 - It makes the calls via a wrapper service.

+#### Monitor Kiosks
+- Batch program that in a loop calls the cloud-based vendor kiosk management system to get the status of the vendor kiosks points of sale.
+- It makes the calls via a wrapper service.

 ## Behavior